 - Museum fundraising and development: Somewhat similar to marketing and public relations, this is a position that requires people with the skills to convince donors that a local museum is a good investment.

-- Special events planner for a museum or other arts organization: Event planning is a separate skill and a separate career, someone with a background in art history can put that to use planning events for arts-based organizations.
+- Special events planner for a museum or other arts organization: Event planning is a separate skill and a separate career.
+Someone with a background in art history can put that to use planning events for arts-based organizations.

 - Antiquarian book dealer: This requires an extensive knowledge of rare books.
 A good start is becoming a member of the Antiquarian Booksellers' Association of America.

-- Antique dealer: It's beneficial to have experience in an auction house in order to get a position as an antique dealer.
+- Antique dealer: It's beneficial to have experience in an auction house to get a position as an antique dealer.
 Time spent in the business is the best way to develop knowledge of relevant markings.

 - Art and estate appraisal for an auction house or private firm: This career requires being certified in art appraisal studies, and good research skills also are a must.

 - Art investment consultant: Knowledge of the value of works and market trends is necessary for this career.
 Good business skills and experience also are vital.